 Dotson has a strong athletic foundation, but his execution in tight spots is ultimately what endears his profile even more.
 Especially downfield and in the air, the Penn State WR brings a lot to the table.

-He tracks the ball well with his eyes and naturally coordinates his hands to follow.
+He tracks the ball well with his eyes and can naturally coordinate his hands to follow.
 That excellent coordination helps him adjust his hands in a timely manner for deep passes, but it also enables him to adjust his stride lengths for positioning.

 When the ball comes his way, Dotson has near-elite body control and contortion ability in the air.
 He’s supremely adaptable, and he can use his focus to haul in passes under contact.
 His frame is on the lighter side, but Dotson’s hands and focus enable him to supersede that trait.

 Expanding on Dotson’s executional strengths, he shows promise as a route runner.
 The Penn State star knows how to attack defender leverage with his route breaks, and he can use his speed to stack defenders after gaining separation at the line.
 He can sink his hips abruptly while employing head fakes on double moves.
-He’s also aware of defenders’ blind spots, and he knows how to attack those spots downfield.
+He’s also aware of defenders’ blind spots, and he knows how to attack those spots downfield with throttle control.

 Areas for improvement